Rental Guides · Last updated 2 June 2026

 Long-term is the right call if you fall into any of these categories:

-- You work in Gibraltar on a regular contract.
-The commute is 5 minutes on foot or 15 minutes by car on a bad border day.
-Living in La Linea long-term saves you hundreds of pounds per month versus renting in Gibraltar.
+• You work in Gibraltar on a regular contract.
+The commute from La Linea is 5 minutes on foot or around 15 minutes by car on a slow border day.
+Living here long-term saves hundreds of pounds per month versus renting in Gibraltar itself.
+The Treaty provisional application date of 15 July 2026 is already pushing demand for stable rentals from workers weighing a permanent move.

-- You are relocating to the area.
-A 12-month lease gives you time to learn the city, find better areas, and decide whether you want to stay permanently.
+• You are relocating to the area.
+A 12-month lease gives you time to learn the city, identify the barrios that suit you, and decide whether you want to stay permanently.

-- You have a family.
-Stability matters.
-Short-term rentals in La Linea are often small studios or tourist flats.
-Family-sized long-term rentals exist throughout La Atunara, Junquillo, and the newer apartment blocks near the port area.
+• You have a family.
+Stability matters and short-term supply in La Linea skews toward small studios and tourist-facing flats.
+Family-sized long-term rentals are available throughout La Atunara, El Junquillo, and the newer residential blocks closer to the port.

 Who Should Choose Short-Term?

-- You are trialling La Linea before committing.
-Many people move here from the UK or Gibraltar and need a few weeks to get their bearings before signing a year-long contract.
-Short-term gives you that window.
+• You are trialling La Linea before committing.
+Many people moving from the UK or from Gibraltar need a few weeks to get their bearings before signing a 12-month contract.
+Short-term gives you that window without locking you in.

-- You are working a fixed project in Gibraltar.
-Short contracts in financial services, construction, or events happen regularly.
-If you know your Gibraltar work ends in 8 weeks, do not sign a 12-month lease.
+• You are working a fixed-length project in Gibraltar.
+Short contracts in financial services, construction, or events happen regularly on the Rock.
+If you know your work ends in 8 weeks, a year-long lease does not make sense.

-- You are visiting the border area for tourism.
-La Linea sits next to Gibraltar and is a sensible base for day trips.
-Short-term works fine for a week or two of exploring the region.
+• You are visiting for tourism.
+La Linea sits next to Gibraltar and makes a practical base for day trips across the region.
+Short-term works fine for a week or two of exploring.

-Come for a month short-term, use the time to view long-term flats properly.
-La Linea landlords respond to people who are already in the city and can view in person.
-Remote rentals here are harder to arrange and landlords often prefer face-to-face.
+Come for a month on a short-term let and use the time to view long-term flats in person.
+Landlords in La Linea respond well to people who are already in the city and can view immediately.
+Remote rentals are harder to arrange here and most landlords prefer a face-to-face before signing.

 Practical Tips for Each Option